 You have been in a car accident.
 What do you do?
 Even the best drivers get into accidents.
 To help you, here are step by step instructions on what you should do when you get into an auto accident.
-You can also watch the What to do After an Auto Accident video.

 STEP 1 Stop.
 If your vehicle is involved in an accident and you don't stop, you may be subject to criminal prosecution.

 STEP 2 Call the police if anyone is injured, if the total damage to all the vehicles involved appears to be more than $2,000, or you suspect that any of the other drivers involved are guilty of a Criminal Code offence (such as driving under the influence of drugs or alcohol).
 Follow the instructions given to you by the emergency operator.
 Police will arrive as soon as possible.
 Do not try to move anyone injured in the accident — you may aggravate their injuries.

 If no one is injured and total damage to all the vehicles involved appears to be less than $2,000, call a Collision Reporting Centre within 24 hours.
 These centres are police facilities created to assist motorists in reporting motor vehicle accidents.
 At the reporting centre you will complete a police report, and damage to the vehicle will be photographed.
 Visit: www.accsupport.com or call (416) 745-3301 to locate the Collision Reporting Centre nearest to you.